-Data Processing Agreement signed between EP Investment Advisors, s.r.o. and EP Infrastructure, a.s. on 28 February 2022.

-Sublease Agreement signed between EP Investment Advisors, s.r.o. and EP Infrastructure, a.s. on 15 June 2017, including all amendments.
+Data Processing Agreement signed between We hereby confirm that this Report on relations EP Investment Advisors, s.r.o. and EP Infrastructure, a.s. between related entities of EP Infrastructure, a.s., on 28 February 2022. prepared pursuant to the provisions of Section 82 of Act No. 90/2012 Coll., the Business Corporations Sublease Agreement signed between EP Investment Act, for the reporting period from 1 January 2024 to Advisors, s.r.o. and EP Infrastructure, a.s. on 15 June 31 December 2024, includes all information known 2017, including all amendments. as at the date of signing this report, regarding: